 1. A written request is received from the project proponent.

 2. The development will be located as far landward as possible from the ordinary high-water mark.

-3. The decision of the Administrator is based upon the shoreline variance criteria.

 C. Upon receiving a written request for development of a nonconforming lot, the Administrator shall mail notice of the request to all property owners within 300 feet.
 At a minimum, the notice shall state the following: